Devusol/brightbikesDevelop/index.md

     section_id: about
     background_style: bg-primary
     title: Light up your community!
-    text: BrightBikes is a program of The Maker Effect Foundation, a maker-focused 501(c)(3) nonprofit in Orlando, Florida.
-Check out our tutorials to add LEDs to your bike and get out to share your colors with your neighborhood, or join us for community light parades!
+    text: We are building a fleet of art bikes with more than 1,600 LEDs each!
+These bikes will display patterns created by local interactive artists and you'll see the bikes popping up at lots of iconic Orlando locations in the coming months.
+Send us a note to get involved!
     actions:
-      - title: Get Started!
+      - title: Get involved!
-        url: '#page-top'
+        url: mailto:makers@makerfaireorlando.com
         class: btn-light

   - type: services.html